felicityeloise/Roadinfra-Wildlife/README.md

 ## License

-The Roadinfra-Wildlife project by Felicity charles and Annabel Smith is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+The Roadinfra-Wildlife project by Felicity Charles and Annabel Smith is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Based on a work at https://github.com/FelicityC-UQ/Roadinfra-Wildlife.